The Real Housewives of Potomac: Critical response

-Controversy
+Controversies

 During the fifth season of RHOP, cast member Monique Samuels got into a physical altercation with co-star Candiace Dillard Bassett.
 Samuels and Dillard Bassett were both charged with second-degree assault in Maryland's District Court of Montgomery County.
 Both women appeared in court, and all charges were dropped.
 Samuels did not return to The Real Housewives of Potomac for its sixth season, despite being asked back by the network.

 On February 26, 2025, following a guilty conviction for a DUI in 2024, Huger was sentenced to two years in prison, with one year probation.
 Huger began serving time immediately.
 Huger was released from jail early on September 2.

-In October 2025, Osefo and her husband, were arrested in Westminster, Maryland, and charged with multiple counts of fraud.
-The charges stem from allegations that the couple falsely reported a burglary at their home in 2024, claiming losses of designer goods and jewelry.
+In October 2025, Osefo and her husband were arrested in Westminster, Maryland, and charged with multiple counts of fraud.
+The charges stem from allegations that the couple falsely reported a burglary at their home in April 2024, claiming losses of designer goods and jewelry.
 Investigators found inconsistencies in their claims, including that some items reported stolen had been returned to stores or were still in their possession after the reported break‑in.